vnorik/shoppingBasket/README.md

 To run the list of test please use the following command

 ```
-npm run tests
+npm run test
 ```

-## Database Schema could be found by the URL:
+## Database Schema could be found by the URL

 [Data Schema](https://goo.gl/oqn3yT)